-Renalytix plc is a public limited company incorporated in the under the laws of England & Wales (Registration Number 11257655).
-The address of the registered office is Finsgate, 5-7 Cranwood Street, London EC1V 9EE.
+Renalytix plc is a public limited company incorporated under the laws of England & Wales (Registration Number 11257655).
+The address of the registered office is 2 Leman Street, London, United Kingdom, E1W 9US.

 DIRECTORS

 The Directors, who served in office during the year and as at the date of signing these financial statements were as follows: